robinpowered/glamorous-native/README.md

 #### propsAreStyleOverrides

 This allows you to use props as styles.
 When it's set to true, props will be added to the component's style object, taking precedence over existing values.
-Pre-built components like `glamorous.text` use this option by default.
+Pre-built components like `glamorous.Text` use this option by default.

 ```js
 const GreenText = glamorous(